A Survey on Speech Large Language Models for Understanding

 \subsection{Multitask Training}

 After modality alignment, speech features are mapped into the text space of the LLM.
-However, even when a LLM can accurately transcribe speech, it often loses the ability to reason about or follow instructions related to the transcribed content.
+However, even when an LLM can accurately transcribe speech, it often loses the ability to reason about or follow instructions related to the transcribed content.
 Therefore, the LLM must undergo a multitask training phase to become a multitask speech model.

-Taking models focused solely on ASR tasks as an example, during this phase, many models add LoRA parameters to leverage the LLM's contextual capabilities---such as using hotwords or historical transcripts---to improve recognition results \cite{lakomkin2024end,bai2024seed}.
+Taking models focused solely on ASR tasks as an example, during this phase many models add LoRA parameters to leverage the LLM's contextual capabilities, including hotword usage and historical transcripts, to improve recognition results \cite{lakomkin2024end,bai2024seed}.
 However, these are not standard multitask training approaches but rather extensions of ASR tasks.

 According to the requirements of different models for speech understanding tasks, there is no unified standard for the division of multitask content.
-SALMONN\cite{tang2023salmonn} classifies speech tasks into three difficulty levels: the first level is simple tasks, the second level is speech-based NLP tasks such as keyword extraction and translation, and the third level is speech-based reasoning tasks such as speech-based question answering and storytelling.
-OSUM\cite{geng2025osumadvancingopenspeech} mainly focuses on tasks such as audio emotion classification and audio style classification.
+SALMONN~\cite{tang2023salmonn} classifies speech tasks into three difficulty levels: the first level is simple tasks, the second level is speech-based NLP tasks such as keyword extraction and translation, and the third level is speech-based reasoning tasks such as speech-based question answering and storytelling.
+OSUM~\cite{geng2025osumadvancingopenspeech} mainly focuses on tasks such as audio emotion classification and audio style classification.
 It is worth noting that although this paper mainly focuses on the speech understanding tasks defined by us, some models have extended speech capabilities to sounds and music, aiming to train a general Speech LLM.
-For example, Qwen-audio \cite{chu2023qwen} involves multitask training related to Speech, Sound, and Music simultaneously.
+For example, Qwen-Audio \cite{chu2023qwen} involves multitask training related to speech, sound, and music simultaneously.

-The mainstream training approach resembles modality alignment: natural language instructions are concatenated with the aligned speech features and target text and the model is directly trained for multitask via cross-entropy loss .
-Generally, LoRA parameters are added to the training at this stage to fine-tune the LLM, aiming to enable the LLM to acquire the multitask speech capability .
+The mainstream training approach resembles modality alignment: natural language instructions are concatenated with the aligned speech features and target text, and the model is directly trained for multitask via cross-entropy loss.
+Generally, LoRA parameters are added to the training at this stage to fine-tune the LLM, aiming to enable the LLM to acquire the multitask speech capability.